holographicSol/SatIO/README.md

     Built in functions can be enabled/disabled for application specific tuning.

     SatIO: Enable/disable.
-Converts UTC to local time.
+Converts UTC from GPS to local time.
-                           Converts absolute latitude and longitude to degrees.
+                           Converts absolute latitude and longitude from GPS to degrees.
-                           Syncronizes RTC with local time from UTC.
+                           Syncronizes RTC with local time from GPS UTC.
                            Records last RTC syncronization datetime.

     GNGGA: Enable/disable.
 Parse GNGGA data from GPS module.